vec_recycle(x, size)

 vec_recycle_common(...)

-All functions obey the vctrs recycling rules, described below, and will
+functions obey the vctrs recycling rules, and will

 throw an error if recycling is not possible.
 See vec_size()